ahmedsakr/wstrade-api/docs/auth/README.md

 };
 ```

-* The `access` token is used in authenticating and granting you access to WealthSimple Trade endpoints.
+* The `access` token is used in authenticating and granting you access to Wealthsimple Trade endpoints.
 * The `refresh` token can be used to request a new `access` token.
 This is useful when the access token has expired.
 * The `expires` property is the time (in epoch seconds) when the `access` token is no longer valid.